toastedcrumpets/upduino-notes/Readme.md

 ## 3 - Build

-Lets use the Blinky test script as an example to upload and
+Lets use the Blinky test script as an example to upload.
+First lets build the code:

 ```
 cd 00-blinky